eProsima/Fast-DDS-docs/docs/fastdds/ros2/ros2.rst

 `Open Source Robotic Fundation (OSRF) <https://www.openrobotics.org/>`_ `Robot Operating System ROS 2 <https://index.ros.org/doc/ros2/>`_.

-**ROS 2** is a state-of-the-art software for robot engineering.
-It consists of a set of `free software libraries <https://github.com/ros2>`__ and tools for building robot applications.
+**ROS 2** is a state-of-the-art software for robot engineering which consists of a set of `free software libraries <https://github.com/ros2>`__ and tools for building robot applications.
-This page shows some use cases and how to take full advantage of Fast DDS wide set of capabilities in a ROS 2 project.
+This section presents some use cases and shows how to take full advantage of Fast DDS wide set of capabilities in a ROS 2 project.

 The interface between the ROS 2 stack and *Fast DDS* is provided by a ROS 2 package